College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Mistake 03: Ineffective Communication Strategies With Candidates

-You will, therefore, need an effective communication plan in your college recruiting strategy.
+You will, therefore, need an effective communication plan in your campus recruiting strategy.

-The recent Rakuna Student Insight Report revealed a key insight: Communication is a key to everything.
-90% of respondents prefer to use email and phone as professional communication channel and hear from recruiter within one week after the first interaction.
+The recent Rakuna Student Insight Report revealed a critical insight: Communication is a key to everything.
+90% of respondents prefer to use email and phone as professional communication channels and hear from the recruiter within one week after the first interaction.

 In the same vein of reporting, accounting firm KPMG compiled data from 400 applicants and revealed a general sense of frustration that occurred over a lack of feedback.
 The accounting firm used these data points to shorten its recruitment process.
 In the end, this led to more satisfied applicants.
 KPMG’s applicants felt the process was efficient and transparent after the revamp.

-It is evident that in 2020, to attract and hire the best, recruiters need a solution to better manage their relationships with candidates.
-A candidate relationship management system, or CRM, is what many recruiters are looking to adopt as it can preserve all relationships over time in a single central hub.
-A CRM allows recruiters to manage their entire talent database smoothly, view and track history of each and every candidate.
-By having an in-depth picture of a candidate, recruiters can communicate on a deeper level with more personalized and more engaging messages
+It is evident that in 2020, to attract and hire the best, recruiters need a solution to manage their relationships with candidates better.
+A candidate relationship management system, or CRM, is what many recruiters are looking to adopt, as it can preserve all relationships over time in a single central hub.
+A CRM allows recruiters to manage their entire talent database smoothly and view and track the history of each and every candidate.
+By having an in-depth picture of a candidate, recruiters can communicate on a deeper level with more personalized and more engaging messages.

 Note: Don’t Ghost Candidates